gabehamasaki/orders/README.md

-# Order System with Microservices
+# Order Management System with Microservices

 ## Overview

 Welcome to the Order Management System!
-This project implements a microservices architecture, featuring multiple services: `auth`, `products`, and `gateway`.
-Each service is responsible for specific functionalities within the system.
-This README provides detailed instructions on setting up, building, and managing these services.
+This project employs a microservices architecture with dedicated services for `auth`, `products`, and `gateway`.
+Each service handles specific functionalities, ensuring a modular and scalable system.
+This README offers comprehensive instructions for setting up, building, and managing these services.

 ## Architecture

-- **Auth Service**: Manages user authentication and authorization.
+- **Auth Service**: Responsible for user authentication and authorization.
-- **Products Service**: Handles product listings and inventory management.
+- **Products Service**: Manages product listings and inventory.
-- **Gateway Service**: Serves as the entry point for client requests, routing them to the appropriate services.
+- **Gateway Service**: Acts as the entry point for client requests, routing them to the appropriate services.

 ## Getting Started

 ### Prerequisites

-Before you begin, ensure you have the following installed:
+Ensure you have the following installed before you begin:

 - **Go**: Version 1.16 or later
 - **Docker**: Required for running the PostgreSQL database
-- **Node.js**: Necessary for the `concurrently` package
+- **Node.js**: Needed for the `concurrently` package
 - **SQLC**: For generating SQL code
 - **Tern**: For managing database migrations
+- **Buf**: For generating GRPC boilerplate code

 ### Installation Steps